Experience API Basics

 Security

-The API is HTTPS-only.
+The APIs are HTTPS-only.
 Request and response bodies are JSON-encoded.

-Authentication and authorization are based on API keys passed in the request header, which are managed through the Dynamic Yield console.
+Authentication and authorization are based on API keys passed in the request header, which are managed in Experience OS.
 You are highly encouraged to grant only the needed permissions for API keys and use dedicated keys when multiple components of your system need to interact with different parts of our API.

 Data centers